I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_scard_reader_capabilities.md

 ## Members

+`_CLKFrequenciesSupported`

+`_DataRatesSupported`

 `CardConfiscated`

 If <b>TRUE</b>, indicates that the smart card was confiscated.

 `Channel`

 Contains the logical channel number.
 This member is optional.
 The exact meaning of this member depends on the type of smart card, as shown in the following table.
 <table>
 <tr>
 <th>Type of smart card</th>